theGreen-Coder/MCTB/GSoC25.md

 ## 📝 Project Description
-An open-source multimodal creative thinking benchmark developed as part of Google Summer of Code (GSoC) under the mentorship of Paige Bailey ([@dynamicwebpaige]((https://github.com/dynamicwebpaige))) and Google DeepMind ([@google-deepmind](https://github.com/google-deepmind)).
+An open-source multimodal creative thinking benchmark developed as part of Google Summer of Code (GSoC) under the mentorship of Paige Bailey ([@dynamicwebpaige](https://github.com/dynamicwebpaige)) and Google DeepMind ([@google-deepmind](https://github.com/google-deepmind)).

 ## Abstract
 Creativity has been extensively studied through the use of empirical methods ranging from case studies and psychometric tests to neuroscientific imaging and computational modeling.
 Within the field, J. P. Guilford identified divergent and convergent thinking as fundamental processes of creative cognition.
 While convergent thinking relates to the ability to arrive at a single and optimal solution, divergent thinking emphasizes the generation of multiple, novel, and flexible ideas.
-In fact, divergent thinking is a crucial part of the creative thinking process.
+Thus, divergent thinking is a crucial part of the creative thinking process.

-With the raise in popularity of large language models (LLMs), a large number of benchmarks have been created to evaluate the capabilities and reasoning abilities of LLMs (e.g. MMLU, HumanEval, GSM8K, etc.).
-However, several challenges remain in accurately assessing these capabilities. \
+With the raise in popularity of large language models (LLMs), numerous benchmarks have been created to evaluate the capabilities and reasoning abilities of LLMs (e.g. MMLU, HumanEval, GSM8K, etc.).
+However, several challenges remain in accurately assessing these capabilities.
 To start with, current benchmarks are convergent by nature and therefore, fall short in capturing the full scope of creativity in LLMs.
 In addition, many benchmarks overlap with LLM training data, raising concerns about data contamination and inflated performance.

-In the current project, several psychometric tests of divergent thinking were performed to LLMs in order to evaluate their creative potential beyond convergent benchmarks.
+In the current project, several psychometric tests of divergent thinking were performed to LLMs with the objective of evaluating their creative potential beyond convergent benchmarks.
 Among these, the Divergent Associations Task (DAT), the Synthetic-Divergent Association Task (S-DAT), the Divergent Semantic Integration (DSI) task, and the Alternative Uses Test (AUT) were adapted to the LLM setting.

-Several state of the art LLMs were evaluated such as gemini-2.5-pro, as well as several other models from the Gemini and Gemma family (e.g. gemini-2.5-flash/-lite, gemini-2.0-flash/-lite, gemma-3n-e4b-it).
-In addition, GPT-5 and claude-sonnet-4 were also evaluated in some selected tests (due to budget constraints).
+Several state of the art LLMs were evaluated such as `gemini-2.5-pro`, as well as other models from the Gemini and Gemma family (e.g. `gemini-2.5-flash/-lite`, `gemini-2.0-flash/-lite`, `gemma-3n-e4b-it`).
+In addition, `gpt-5` and `claude-sonnet-4` were also evaluated in some selected tests (due to budget constraints).
 While these results are by no means definitive and much more extensive experimentation is required, they offer an initial glimpse into the divergent thinking capabilites of current state of the art LLMs.

 Finally, to facilitate transparency and reproducibility, the complete implementation is available as open source, allowing researchers and practitioners to access the codebase and extend the experiments.

 ## Background
 ### Why is divergent thinking important?
-Creativity is one of the most important drivers of innovation, and problem-solving.
-It enables advances in science, technology, and the arts, and allows individuals to develop novel and valuable solutions to complex challenges.
+Creativity is one of the most important drivers of innovation and problem-solving.
+It enables advances in science, technology, and mutiple other fields.
+Creativity allows for the development of novel and valuable solutions to complex challenges.
 Within the psychology of creativity, divergent thinking has been consistently recognized as a key cognitive process.
 Unlike convergent thinking which seeks a single and most optimal answer, divergent thinking encourages the generation of multiple, original, and creative ideas.

 As [[1]](#1) defines it:
 > "...Divergent thinking is the ability to take different directions from the prevailing modes of thought or expression.
 As the name implies, this type of thinking breaks away from established concepts and produces novel ideas, which can serve as the basis for the development of a creative product.
 Divergent thinking often produces multiple new ideas."

 However, it is the combination of both convergent and divergent thinking that drives innovation.
 To produce novel and creative solutions to real world problems, a general two-step process is often required.
-First generate a variety of creative solutions addressing the problem (divergent thinking), and then analyze their feasibility and select the most optimal solution.
+First generate a variety of creative solutions addressing the problem (divergent thinking), and then analyze their feasibility and select the most optimal solution (convergent thinking).

 As [[2]](#2) puts it:
 > ...creativity often emerges from a dynamic interplay between divergent and convergent thinking.
 While DT expands the space of possibilities, convergent thinking involves narrowing those possibilities down to a viable, coherent solution using logic and critical reasoning [[3]](#3),[[4]](#4).

 In recent years, LLMs have achieved great improvement in their divergent thinking capabilities.
 In fact, LLMs have been shown to demonstrate both individual, and collective creativity comparable to humans in several divergent thinking and creative tasks [[5]](#5).
-In fact, in some tests, they have even surpassed human performance.
-In the 2024 study [[6]](#6), Bellemare-Pepin et al. collected 100,000 human responses on the Divergent Association Task (DAT), which measures creativity by asking for lists of semantically distant words (DAT will be explained in more detail in the following sections).
-The results showed that GPT-4, on average, outperformed human participants on the DAT test.
+In some tests, they have even surpassed human performance.
+In a 2024 study [[6]](#6), Bellemare-Pepin et al. collected 100,000 human responses of the Divergent Association Task (DAT), which measures divergent thinking by asking for lists of semantically distant words (DAT will be explained in more detail in the following sections).
+Additionally, they tested GPT-4 and other models on DAT.
+The results showed that GPT-4, on average, outperformed human participants.

 Since then, even more advanced LLMs have been developed and released to the public, including GPT-4o, GPT-5, Gemini-2.5-Pro, Gemini-2.5-Flash, DeepSeek-v3.1, among others.
 These new models might not only match but even exceed human creativity across a broader range of tasks, demonstrating higher originality, and creativity than earlier LLMs.

-While raising ethical considerations, ranging from intellectual property to societal impact; the semi-automation, and potentially even the full automation, of creative and problem solving tasks through LLMs could have profound consequences.
+While raising ethical considerations, ranging from intellectual property to societal impact; the automation of creative and problem solving tasks through LLMs could have profound consequences for society.
 It may redefine how industries approach innovation, shorten research cycles, and even accelerate the generation of scientific ideas, as suggested by [[7]](#7).

 ### Psychometric tests of divergent thinking
 Assessing the divergent thinking capabilities of both humans and LLMs requires adopting an empirical approach.
 However, unlike other cognitive abilities (such as logical reasoning and memory), creativity is inherently more subjective and context-dependent, making its measurement more challenging.

 Beginning in the 20th century, numerous tests were developed to evaluate human creativity.
 One notable example is the Abbreviated Torrance Test for Adults (ATTA), derived from the Torrance Tests of Creative Thinking originaly designed by Ellis Torrance [[8]](#8).
 Subjects are evaluated based on three tests (two visual and one verbal) [[1]](#1).
-For instance, subjects are asked questions like the following: "Just suppose you could walk on air or fly without being in an airplane or similar vehicle.
+For instance, subjects are asked questions like: "Just suppose you could walk on air or fly without being in an airplane or similar vehicle.
 What problems might this create?
-List as many as you can.".
+List as many as you can".
 All activities are timed and responses are scored on fluency, flexibility, originality, and answer elaboration [[8]](#8).

 Another common divergent creativity test is the Alternative Uses Test (AUT) [[9]](#9),[[10]](#10).
 Developed by J. P. Guilford, it asks subjects to list as many alternative uses for a particular object as possible.
 Responses are rated on fluency, flexibility, and originality.
 For instance, when participants are asked to generate alternative uses for a brick, a response such as "to build a wall" would typically receive a low originality score.
-However, a response such as "as a bookend" would receive a moderate score, as it a bit more original.
-Finally, a response such as "grind into powder to create red paint" would receive a high originality score (as it is uncommon and creative).
+In contrast, a response such as "as a bookend" would receive a moderate score, as it a bit more original.
+Finally, "grind into powder to create red paint" would receive a high originality score (as it is uncommon and creative).

 ### Modern Tests of Divergent Thinking
 While the ATTA and AUT tests have been used for decades to evaluate divergent thinking, recent advances in natural language processing [[11]](#11),[[12]](#12) have facilitated the emergance of new divergent thinking tests.